Our Services

 Helpful Resources

-Persistent exhaustion with brain fog, weight gain, and feeling cold can point to hypothyroidism, most often from Hashimoto’s, but also from thyroid surgery, iodine imbalance, certain medications, or postpartum changes; it is confirmed with a thyroid panel, especially TSH and Free T4, and leaving it untreated can lead to high cholesterol, heart disease, infertility, and rarely myxedema coma.
+Persistent fatigue, brain fog, weight gain, and cold intolerance are common signs of hypothyroidism, most often caused by Hashimoto's thyroiditis, but also linked to thyroid surgery, iodine imbalance, certain medications, or postpartum changes.
+Diagnosis is confirmed with a thyroid panel (TSH and Free T4).
+Left untreated, hypothyroidism can lead to high cholesterol, heart disease, infertility, and rarely, myxedema coma.

-Next steps: track symptoms, see your clinician, request TSH and Free T4 with possible Free T3 and thyroid antibodies, start levothyroxine if indicated with 6 to 8 week dose checks, rule out anemia, sleep apnea, and vitamin deficiencies, avoid unsupervised supplements, and seek urgent care for severe chest pain, confusion, very slow heart rate, breathing trouble, or sudden neck swelling.
-There are several factors to consider; see below for key details on testing, dosing, absorption, lifestyle support, and when to get emergency help.
+Next steps: track your symptoms, see your clinician, and request TSH and Free T4 testing (with possible Free T3 and thyroid antibodies).
+If indicated, levothyroxine is typically started with 6–8 week dose checks.
+Also rule out anemia, sleep apnea, and vitamin deficiencies, avoid unsupervised supplements, and seek urgent care for severe chest pain, confusion, very slow heart rate, breathing trouble, or sudden neck swelling.

 If you feel tired all the time — even after a full night's sleep — your thyroid could be part of the problem.